omprabhu31/gamedev/gamedev/projects.md

 Note that most web browsers do not support WebGL content (try using Google Chrome or Microsoft Edge).
 If you encounter any bugs and/or have any suggestions or feedback, please contact me [here](https://forms.gle/za5hyQ4nHnz6FT7R6) and I will make sure to fix them at the earliest.

-**Note:** I will no longer be providing the source files for a lot of the projects, since the folders are simply too big to upload to GitHub.
+**Note:** I will no longer be providing the source files for some projects, since the folders are simply too big to upload to GitHub.

 > <h3>Atari Breakout-Style Prototype</h3>
 > <i>Made using Unity 2020.3.13f1</i>